 All questions (cost, models, capacity, contract, etc.) regarding the ordering of new/replacement multifunction devices should be directed to Business and Support Services:

 The purchase of all department printers, printer consumables including paper, toner cartridges, maintenance kits, labels, etc. are the responsibility of the department using the printer.

-Service/Repair: IT can setup and perform basic maintenance on department printers, but all major repairs and recurring problems will be referred to Monterey Bay Systems (MBS).
+Service/Repair: IT can setup, connect (to a computer or CSUMB's wired network) and perform basic maintenance on department printers, but all major repairs and recurring problems will be referred to Monterey Bay Systems (MBS).
 The department will be responsible for contacting MBS and all costs associated with the repair.
 In many instances it is cheaper/better to replace or retire the defective printer and use your department multifunction device for printing.